 This report was created to allow a user to determine the deduction adjustments that need to be made for a retroactive deduction change.
 Basically, we are trying to inform our clients if an adjustment needs to change is made to an employee's deduction record.
 This report is located under the Payroll tab>Reports>Retroactive Deductions, and it can be utilized only by groups that have integrated payroll.
 If you are integrated with Paycor and PrimePay this report will be utilized more often because we cannot send deduction records to their systems with prior effective dates.
 Deductions can only have an end date of today or a future date.
 This report will allow you to determine how much an employee's paycheck needs to be adjusted based on retroactive changes to their deduction records.

-We also created an event for retroactive deduction changes called "Retroactive Deduction Change."
-The event is triggered when a current deduction is made retroactive.
+We also created an timeline event for retroactive deduction changes called "Retroactive Deduction Change."
+The event is triggered when a current deduction is made retroactively.
 For this event to be triggered, a company needs to have an integrated payroll connection and have payroll groups with payroll calendars configured so we can recognize it is a retroactive deduction.

 The report includes the following fields:

 - Employee SSN

 - Deduction Code- this is the code that is entered under the Payroll Group

 - Plan Name- benefit associated with the retroactive deduction record

 - Effective Date- enrollment effective date tied to that deduction

 - Deactivation Date- date the record was deactivated retroactively

 - Last Change Created Date- this is the last change date on the deduction record